 asking about how they're doing at home and school.

 friend, neighbor, or relative who is feeling overwhelmed with child care and

-Learn to recognize the signs of child abuse and
+Learn the signs of child abuse and